The Pantry: Before

 - Purge.
-Anything that doesn’t belong is ruthlessly weeded out, consigned either to the trash bin or to an appropriate closet or cupboard.
+Anything that doesn’t belong will get ruthlessly weeded out, consigned either to the trash bin or to an appropriate closet or cupboard.

 - Improve access.
-Given the pantry’s deep shelves, sliding shelf organizers make life―and finding what you’re looking for―much easier.
-Just
+Given the pantry’s deep shelves, sliding shelf organizers will make life―and finding what you’re looking for―much easier.

 - Expand the space.
-Expanding wire racks double the shelf area: Some things go under them, others on top (much safer than stacking cans).
-A shoe
+Expanding wire racks will double the shelf area: Some things go under them, others on top (much safer than stacking cans).

-organizer on the closet door provides storage for small packages easily lost on shelves and for things used on a daily basis―in
+A shoe organizer on the closet door will provide storage for small packages easily lost on shelves and for things used on

 - Consolidate and clarify.
-Everything that comes in awkward or space-hogging boxes or bags―pasta, cereal, chips―is poured into transparent bulk plastic
+Everything that comes in awkward or space-hogging boxes or bags―pasta, cereal, chips―will be poured into transparent bulk

-containers that store foods compactly and let you see immediately what’s inside.
-"Mark loves that he can help plan a meal
+plastic containers that store foods compactly and let you see immediately what’s inside.